-The commission's new rules, issued almost four years after Banner ini-tiated the action, requires product makers to provide information on the appropriate clearances between the education on the part of consumers about how to use and maintain them." he said.
-Much of the information required by the commission will have to be permanently attached to the burn-ers so when they change hands, the new owner will be aware of safety precautions.
+The commission's new rules, issued almost four years after Banner initiated the action, requires product makers to provide information on the appropriate clearances between the stove and chimney connector and com-bustibles to avoid fire, type of chimney and floor protection to be used, how to prevent over-firing, inspection and cleaning information and the name and address of the manufacturer.

+Banner said he decided to petition the product safety commission while working for a local building supply company which sold coal and wood burning stoves.
+"I detected a tremendous lack of education on the part of consumers about how to use and maintain them." about now to use and maintain mem, he said.
+Much of the information re-quired by the commission will have to be permanently attached to the burn-ers so when they change hands, the new owner will be aware of safety precautions.